-Introducing Río Grande
+Welcome to Río Grande

-As wool baron José Menéndez’ sheep stations developed, Río Grande became a growing makeshift service town.
+As wool baron José Menéndez’ sheep stations developed, Río Grande grew as a makeshift service town.
 In 1893 the Salesian order, under the guidance of Monseñor Fagnano, set up a mission in an unsuccessful attempt to shelter the Selk’nam from the growing infringement.
 As a petroleum service center, the town has an industrial feel: even the public artworks look like giant, grim Tinkertoys.
 Geared to business travelers, Río Grande is pricey for visitors.
 Duty-free status, meant to foster development, has brought in electronics-manufacturing plants and wholesale appliance stores.
 During the Falklands War the military played an important role here; memorials pay tribute to fallen soldiers.